zenparsing/node-esm-proposal/README.md

 export const { exportA, exportB } = import.meta.require('./');
 ```

-If you use `package.json::main`, then you'll add a "module" key pointing to this file.

-If you use `index.js` as your entry point, then you can name this file `index.mjs`.
+You can use the `.mjs` extension for this file.

 ### As an ESM author, how do I support CJS consumers?